mrkamel/map-reduce-ruby/README.md

 the correct partition tempfile (when `MapReduce::HashPartitioner` is used).

-The resulting partition tempfiles need to be stored in some global storage system like s3, such that your workers can mappers can upload them and the reducers can download them.
+The resulting partition tempfiles need to be stored in some global storage system like s3, such that your mapper workers can upload them and the reducer workers can download them.

-`MapReduce::Reducer#add_chunk` adds and registers a new tempfile such that your reducer can download a mapper file for the particular partition and write its contents to that tempfile. `MapReduce::Reducer#reduce` finally again builds up a priority queue and performs `k-way-merge`, feeds the key-value pairs into your reduce implementation up until a key change between `pop` operations occur and yields the fully reduced key-value pair.
+`MapReduce::Reducer#add_chunk` adds and registers a new tempfile such that your reducer can download a mapper file for the particular partition and write its contents to that tempfile. `MapReduce::Reducer#reduce` finally again builds up a priority queue and performs `k-way-merge`, feeds the key-value pairs into your reduce implementation up until a key change between `pop` operations occurs and yields the fully reduced key-value pair.

 ## Partitioners